 Foundation Courses (three courses required)

-Student must complete ENVS 131: Introduction to Environmental Studies (with lab) ; ENVS 260: Quantitative Methods in Environmental Studies, and ENVS 390: Environmental Studies Seminar.
+Student must complete ENVS 131: Introduction to Environmental Sciences (with lab) ; ENVS 260: Quantitative Methods in Environmental Sciences, and ENVS 390: Environmental Sciences Seminar.

 Intermediate Breadth Courses (three courses required; one course from each category A-C)

 A. Earth Science

 ENVS 222: Evolution of the Earth (with lab)